kodecocodes/i9t/custom-segues/custom-segues.markdown

 # Chapter 6: Custom Segues

 Ever since Apple introduced storyboards in iOS 5, you've been using segues to transition between scenes.
-In iOS 7 you could animate these transitions using custom view controller transitions.
-Now in iOS 9 using custom segues you can completely separate out your transition animation from your view controller code.
+In iOS 7, custom view controller transitions were introduced to enable custom and even interactive transition animations between views.
+Now in iOS 9, Apple has directly leveraged view controller transitions for custom segue implementations, allowing you to completely separate out your transition animation from your view controller code.

 In a small but important change, segues are now retained during modal or popover presentation of a scene.
 In other words, segues are created at the start of presenting a new scene and held in memory until the presented scene view controller is dismissed.